praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 as "Wiring".
 Therefore, in order to simulate an Arduino, I needed a C/C++ compiler and I needed to re-implement Wiring.
-Oh, and that compiler needs to run on iOS, integrate into my circuit simulation, handle bad code such as infinite loops and bad pointers, and all work within the sandbox (which means interpretation instead of real execution).
+Oh, and that compiler needs to run on iOS, integrate into my circuit simulation, handle bad code such as infinite loops and bad pointers, work within the sandbox (which means interpretation instead of real execution), and it has to run on 4 platforms (iOS, Mac, Android, Windows).

-Like I said, it was a big request.
+Like I said, it was a big request!
 As tough as all that sounds, I still personally wanted the feature and decided to find a way to make it happen.
 Way back in 2010, I started work.